justiss4all/justiss4all.github.io/index.md

 If we’re unable to schedule an intro call after the 10 day period we’ll hold off for 2-weeks before adding them to a different themed cadence.

+# Cadence Themes
+The idea behind a theme is to focus on a potential problem or challenge a prospect may be grappling with over the course of a cadence.
+Each theme will be relevant to a specific persona.
+Below are the themes by persona with sample copy.

+## Sr. Marketer
+## Sr. B2B Marketer
+## Sr. Marketing Analyst
+## Media Buyer

 ## Activity Metrics
 There are a number of activity metrics and ratios we'll be using to monitor the success of our efforts.
+We'll measure performance on a weekly, monthly, and quarterly basis.
+In order for us to be successful it's critical that we log the appropriate activities in Salesforce.

 ### Number of Dials
 The number of outbound dials to a prospective customer including voicemail.